Chapter 6: Is Sirius the "twin" of our Solar System?

 A good summary of this still ongoing Sirius debate may be found at the Human Origin Project website - in an article that is well worth reading in its entirety, were it only to realize just how important Sirius has been for many ancient civilizations in order to devise accurate calendars:

 "Ancient calendar systems could be evidence that our solar system is rotating around its binary partner Sirius."
 The Science of Sirius Mythology & Our Two Sun Solar System

-To be sure, the existence of so-called 'double-double' stars (i.e. two pairs of separate binary companions revolving around each other in wider binary orbits) is beyond question: we know today of many 'double-double' pairs that revolve around each other - one example being the EPSILON LYRAE multiple star system:
+To be sure, the existence of so-called 'double-double' stars (i.e. two pairs of separate binary companions revolving around each other in wider binary orbits) is beyond question: we know today of numerous such 'double-double' pairs - one example being the EPSILON LYRAE multiple star system:

 So could the Sirius A-B pair possibly be revolving around the Sun-Mars pair?
 Or is this exceptional synchronicity between the motions of Sirius and our Sun just some fortuitous 'cosmic coincidence' - as mainstream astronomy has it?...
 Before we get on, you will need to know that - according to the famous celestial mechanist Jean Meeus - Sirius should become our South Pole star in about 60000 years from now!
 "Say hello to Sirius, a future South Pole Star"